alexdevdavis/alexdevdavis/README.md

 - 👋 Hi, I’m @alexdevdavis
 - 👀 I’m interested in web development with HTML,CSS, JS and C#.NET
 - 🌱 I’m presently a bootcamp student
-- 💞️ I’m looking for opportunities to join peojects
+- 💞️ I’m looking for opportunities to join projects
 - 📫 How to reach me: alexdevdavis@gmail.com

 <!---